 Here are some regional, traditional festivals of Athens, Greece.

 Also called Protochronia, Agios Vasileios is celebrated on 1st January.
 People exchange traditional gifts and celebrate this New Year's Day.

-Theofania or Epiphany is an important feast day and a national holiday in Athens.
+Theophania or Epiphany is an important feast day and a national holiday in Athens.
 It is marked with water ceremonies taking place throughout Greece on 6th January.
-On this day the young crowd of the city dives into the water to recover a cross thrown inside by the priest.
+On this day, the city's young crowd dives into the water to recover a cross thrown inside by the priest.

-Celebrated on 2nd February, Ypapanti is an orthodox feast day celebrated all through Greece.
+Celebrated on 2nd February, Ypapanti is an orthodox feast day celebrated throughout Greece.

-Celebrated on the first Sunday before Lent, Apokries is marked by carnivals taking place for three weeks before the pre-Lenten festivities.
+Celebrated on the first Sunday before Lent, Apokries is marked by carnivals for three weeks before the pre-Lenten festivities.
 People enjoy Apokries by costume balls, parades, and other celebrations.